Silveriomrs/Minerva_RAM_Test/README.md

 > [!CAUTION]
 > Not fully tested yet with 640K mod, so use it under your own risk.
+Remember the information is orientative and may not be determinant.

 ![Upper part of the GUI with the 2 first section](images/GUI_1.png)